cockroachdb/docs/v21.2/node-shutdown.md

 <section class="filter-content" markdown="1" data-scope="decommission">
 ### Drain the node

-Although [draining automatically follows decommissioning](#draining), we recommend first running [`cockroach node drain`](cockroach-node.html) to manually drain the node of active queries and client connections before decommissioning.
+Although [draining automatically follows decommissioning](#draining), we recommend first running [`cockroach node drain`](cockroach-node.html) to manually drain the node of active queries, client connections, and leases before decommissioning.
 This is optional, but prevents possible disruptions in query performance.
 For specific instructions, see the [example](#drain-a-node-manually).

 ### Decommission the node

-Run [`cockroach node decommission`](cockroach-node.html) to decommission the node and transfer its range replicas.
+Run [`cockroach node decommission`](cockroach-node.html) to decommission the node and rebalance its range replicas.
 For specific instructions and additional guidelines, see the [example](#remove-nodes).

 {{site.data.alerts.callout_danger}}
-Do **not** terminate the node process before a decommissioning node has [changed its membership status](#status-change) to `decommissioned`.
-This will prevent the node from transferring all of its range replicas to other nodes, and will cause issues.
+Do **not** terminate the node process, delete the storage volume, or remove the VM before a `decommissioning` node has [changed its membership status](#status-change) to `decommissioned`.
+This will prevent the node from rebalancing all of its range replicas onto other nodes gracefully, can cause transient query errors in client applications, and the remaining ranges will be under-replicated and vulnerable to loss of [quorum](architecture/replication-layer.html#overview) if another node goes down.
+If the data store is destroyed (e.g., by removing a VM), this will permanently damage the cluster, requiring manual repair with potential data loss.
 {{site.data.alerts.end}}

 ### Terminate the node process